 IAS 2022 Eligibility Criteria:

 The aspirants applying for the examination first check the UPSC 2022 Eligibility of the examination.
-Only those candidates fulfilling the criteria can fill the application form.
+Only those candidates fulfilling the criteria can fill out the application form.

 - Nationality- Only Indian citizens are eligible to apply for the IAS exam 2022.